randomaccess2023/MG2023/Video 44/README.md

 Refresh your __GitHub repository__ to see your new work in there

-> You actually do need need 12 steps.
+> You actually do not need 12 steps.
 I explained the process like that to address the errors that occur frequently.
 You can get the job done in 7 steps only.

 >> This is what you actually need to do
 - Step 1: `git init`